 A few days later, Nestruck—who regularly shares with his readers how politically correct his views on everything are—took still another shot at the subject.
 He interviewed a First Nations professor of Indigenous performance at the University of Toronto, Karyn Recollet, who was presumably asked by him to see the show so they could compare mythologies.

-He began the published piece by describing the story of bug as he saw it for his readers.
+He began the collaboratively written back-and-forth discussion piece (sharing a byline, in fact, for what was an unusual hybrid staff-freelance feature) – by describing the story of bug as he saw it for his readers.
 His description was clear and linear.
 Recollet saw it differently.

 She said she felt on entering the performance space that she had become some kind of “witness,” a “participant” in something.
 For her, the event itself “encompassed painful stories and transformations” as “a generative Indigenous harm-reductive process. . . . as though the stories themselves were strands of a web. . . .
 We were reminded that in the middle of colonial, racialized and gendered violence, we must become bugs to negotiate our terrain. . . . to carry the weight of generations of stolen children and difficult lives.”